Homeschooling 101

 Gabriela recommends learning centers for homeschool students.
 “LA has amazing learning centers and enrichment centers where the kids can take classes, so you could kind of create a hybrid opportunity for them.
 Some have classes maybe two or three times a week.
 As the kids get older, some of them are drop-off classes, and some of them are co-ops where the parent has to stay.
 You can take all kinds of subjects.
 Some of them even have a class that's attached to a community college class so that they can start taking community college classes, but they're still supported in the homeschool community.”

-Undivided has a list of learning centers and other homeschool resources in the Los Angeles area, so if you’re an Undivided member, be sure to ask your Navigator if you’re interested in the list or if you’d like assistance researching programs in another area of California.
+Undivided has a list of learning centers and other homeschool resources in California, so if you’re an Undivided member, be sure to ask your Navigator if you’re interested in the list or if you’d like assistance researching programs.

 Socialization for homeschooled kids